How long does a chest drain stay in

 In most cases, a chest drain will remain in place for a period of 1 to 3 days.
 However, in some situations, it may need to stay in longer.
 The healthcare team will closely monitor the patient’s progress and make a decision regarding the removal of the chest drain based on factors such as the volume and characteristics of fluid draining, lung re-expansion, and overall respiratory status.

-See also How long is a haunting in venice
+See also How long is the flight from manchester to bali

 During the period of chest drain placement, patients should expect to have regular assessments and be evaluated for signs of improvement or complications.
 This typically involves daily chest x-rays, checking the amount and characteristics of the draining fluid, and monitoring the patient’s vital signs.
 The chest drain may be connected to a collecting chamber or a closed drainage system.